Shaftesbury Barnet Harriers

 Shaftesbury Barnet Harriers are a UK athletics club based in Hendon, north west London.
-Their home track is Copthall Stadium.
+Their home track is Barnet Copthall Stadium or (StoneX Stadium for sponsorship purposes).

 History

 Shaftesbury Barnet Harriers was founded in 1890 and amalgamated with Barnet Ladies in autumn 1986.
 The club qualified to enter the British Athletics League (BAL) in Division 4 in 1976, and in the space of 4 years achieved promotion to BAL Division 1 (now the Premiership).

+The club has produced multiple Olympians.

+Trecia-Kaye Smith, the 2005 World Champion in the triple jump, was a member of the club.